pkp/pkp-docs/instructor-guide/en/support.md

+---
+title: Support for your course journal - Instructor Guide for Course Journals
+---

 # Support for your course journal

 Support for your journal may be available from various institutional partners, such as the library, research office, or the teaching and learning centre.